UC-Davis-molecular-computing/scadnano/README.md

   Each crossover has a right-click option "unstrain backbone here".
   If this is selected, then the backbone rotation angles of the two helices connected by the crossover will be adjusted to point them at each other at their respective offsets.
   The Python scripting library can be used to set these more generally, but it is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/99) to set them arbitrarily in the web interface.
-  It is also the case that some simple information about strands and substrands under the pointer is shown in the footer when backbone mode is enable, but this will [change](https://github.com/UC-Davis-molecular-computing/scadnano/issues/13) in the future.
+  It is also the case that some simple information about strands and domains under the pointer is shown in the footer when backbone mode is enable, but this will [change](https://github.com/UC-Davis-molecular-computing/scadnano/issues/13) in the future.

-[^1]: Technically bound substrands do not have to be bound to another strand, but the idea is that generally in a finished design, most of the bound substrands will actually be bound to another.
-However, currently it is [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/34) for a strand to begin or end with a loopout, so single-stranded bound substrands are currently necessary to support single-stranded extensions on the end of a strand.
+[^1]: Technically bound domains do not have to be bound to another strand, but the idea is that generally in a finished design, most of the bound domains will actually be bound to another.
+However, currently it is [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/34) for a strand to begin or end with a loopout, so single-stranded bound domains are currently necessary to support single-stranded extensions on the end of a strand.